-I went on a pilgrimage to the sacred grounds!
+I went on a pilgrimage to the sacred site!

-The correct pronunciation wasn't adopted, but it has likely raised awareness of the slope.
+The correct pronunciation didn't get the name, but it has likely increased recognition.

-It seems that in the Edo period it was also mispronounced as Hinatazaka, but with the influence of Hinatazaka46, it has probably now been elevated to the level of an alternative name.
+It seems that in the Edo period it was also mispronounced as Hinatazaka, but with the influence of Hinatazaka46, it has now been elevated to the level of a nickname.

 As a slope, it's just a slope.

-The only one who would be happy about it as a slope is probably Bura Tamori.
+I guess only Bura Tamori would be happy about it as a slope.

 This is the slope that leads down from Mita High School towards Azabu-Juban.